General Information on the Andes

-We publish a comprehensive Guidebook to the climbing in the Andes, available in English, Spanish and French.
+We publish a comprehensive Guidebook to the climbing in the Andes, available in English, Spanish, Polish, Czech and French.

 The Andes have plenty of easy volcanic peaks which allow people with little or no mountaineering experience to climb a big and often spectacular peak.
 You'll need to be quite fit for this activity, particularly if you're going to a high altitude.
 Firstly the highest active volcano in the world is located in northern Chile, Ojos del Salado.
 Of the tens of other volcanoes the most notable climb must be Villarrica in the Andean Lakes District, where you'll see molten lava when you look down into the crater.
 In Peru there is the famous cone of El Misti above Arequipa and in Ecuador there are many famous volcanoes including Cotopaxi.
 For the seriously determined there is Aconcagua, at 6959m or nearly 23,000ft.
 Although not actually a volcano the ascent does not involve any roped climbing, but should not be underestimated due to the extreme altitude and weather.

 Several areas of the Andes offer a good variety of day walks, ideal if you want a hotel based holiday.
 The best area by far is the Chilean and Argentine Lake District in northern Patagonia, with the national parks of southern Patagonia not far behind.
 Ecuador, the Cordillera Blanca in Peru, the Cordillera Real in Bolivia and the Serra do Mar in Brazil would also be suitable for this type of holiday.
 It is not possible to do an extended hut to hut tour as you would in the Alps but there are plenty of great walks which you can enjoy and still have a hot bath at the end of the day!

 There are several areas of South America which offer developed rock climbing, plus many areas of the Andes where expedition rock climbing can be done.
-Good areas for a fairly laid back rock climbing holiday are Brazil, particularly Rio de Janeiro and the Serra do Mar and the Bariloche area of Argentina, where many routes have been opened around the Refugio Frey in the Cerro Catedral range.
+Good areas for a fairly laid back rock climbing holiday are Brazil, particularly Rio de Janeiro and the Serra do Mar and the Bariloche and Mendoza areas of Argentina, where many routes have been opened around the Refugio Frey in the Cerro Catedral range.